harshasoftware/tarotforge/docs/reading-room-navigation.md

 #### Card Reveal System (Desktop)
 - **Individual Reveal**: Click each card to flip and reveal
-- **Reveal All**: Button with tooltip appears when unrevealed cards exist
+- **Reveal All**: First button in top-right navigation when unrevealed cards exist
 - **View Detail**: Button changes to "View Detail" when all cards are revealed
+- **Priority Position**: Moved to front of navigation for easy access
 - **Clear Visual Feedback**: Tooltips explain current button function

 #### Keyboard Interactions (Desktop)